 Either way, the home office continues to trend in real estate.
 Whether you’re staging your property to sell or just looking for some home office design inspiration, here are some of the hottest home office trends to consider.

 Those of us who aren’t fortunate enough to have a designated office can still benefit from a dedicated work area by putting our creative forces to work.
 Do you have a sun-filled corner you could clear out?
-An extra-wide windowsill that could accomodate a laptop?
+An extra-wide windowsill that could accommodate a laptop?
 A cozy spot with a view?
-A closet you could empty?
+A closet you could empty? (“Cloffices” are trendy at the moment.)
 An alcove or open space you could section off with a room divider?
 If you’re lacking desk space, try a wall-mounted desk that folds up when not in use.
 As Apartment Therapy reminds us, even in an NYC studio, it’s possible to make a home office.

 Even a casual browse through recent real estate listings demonstrates the importance of a home workspace.
 While some listings explicitly call attention to a “Zoom Room” or mention how a beautiful view would make the “perfect Zoom background,” many others imply the same by painting a picture of an idyllic work-from-home experience for a potential buyer.
 Even properties with less square footage are prioritizing workspaces, office nooks or alfresco workstations.
 So if you’re staging your home or carving out a new workspace, consider how it might look in a video chat.